mcu-tools/mcuboot/boot/cypress/README.md

 Root directory for build is **boot/cypress.**

-This folder contains make files infrastructure for building both MCUbootApp and sample BlinkyApp application used for Bootloader demo functionality.
+This folder contains make files infrastructure for building both MCUboot Bootloader and sample BlinkyApp application used for Bootloader demo functionality.

+Instructions on how to build and upload MCUBootApp bootloader application and sample user application are located in `Readme.md` files in corresponding folders.

+Supported platforms for `MCUboot`, `BlinkyApp`:

-**GCC_ARM** is only supported toolchain.
+**GCC_ARM** is only supported (built and verified on GCC 9.3.1).

-It is recommended to use [ModusToolbox™ Software Environment](https://www.cypress.com/products/modustoolbox) which includes GCC Toolchain.
+It is included with [ModusToolbox™ Software Environment](https://www.cypress.com/products/modustoolbox).

 The default installation folder is expected by the makefile build system.

 To use another installation folder, version of **ModusToolbox™ IDE** or another GCC Compiler, specify the path to a toolchain using the **TOOLCHAIN_PATH** parameter.

-Below is an example on how to set toolchain path to the latest include with **ModusToolbox™ IDE**:
+Below is an example on how to set toolchain path to the latest include with **ModusToolbox™ IDE 3.2**:

     make clean app APP_NAME=MCUBootApp PLATFORM=PSOC_062_2M BUILDCFG=Debug FLASH_MAP=platforms/memory/PSOC6/flashmap/psoc6_swap_single.json TOOLCHAIN_PATH=c:/Users/${USERNAME}/ModusToolbox/tools_3.2/gcc

-**Python3** needs to be installed in system since build process required execution of prebuild and postbuild scripts in python.

 ### Build environment troubleshooting